Group Therapy and Skills Clinics

 What is Group Therapy?

 Therapy groups are a form of psychotherapy, focusing on developing insight and behavior change.
 Five to eight group members meet with one or two group therapists once per week for 90 minutes throughout the semester.
 Small groups of students meet and share common concerns, explore personal issues, and learn new skills under the guidance of one or two professional leaders.
-CAPS offers general therapy groups for all students, groups for particular populations (e.g., graduate students, women, men, returning adults, underrepresented populations), and groups for particular issues (e.g., sexual assault, eating disorders, stress, depression).
+CAPS offers general therapy groups for all students, groups for particular populations (e.g., graduate students, undergraduate students, men, women, students diagnosed with autism, and other underrepresented populations), and groups for particular concerns (e.g. sexual assault, eating disorders, grief/loss, social anxiety).

-A referral to group needs to be made through a therapist at CAPS.
+A referral to a therapy group or skills clinic needs to be made through a therapist at CAPS.
 If you have not had a phone screening or an in-person first appointment, those appointments should be scheduled prior to joining a group.
 In most cases, an evaluation with the group's therapist is scheduled prior to joining.
 This evaluation helps to determine whether a group is likely to meet your needs and whether you will fit well with a particular group's composition.

 Once a group forms, it is often closed to new referrals for that semester.
 During group sessions, members discuss issues and offer support and feedback to one another.
 Personal growth stemming from these interactions is essential to the group process.
 Group members are committed to learning about themselves and their relationships.